 Format Checks are implemented on the file level, i.e. whether the files are compliant with the XML standard and Common Data File format.
 If a file is non-compliant to the standard, the information cannot be aggregated and therefore the data quality cannot be assessed.
 In this regard, if a data quality assessment cannot be performed for a particular source file at the end of the month, the report will be generated from the last available file that could be assessed, as this information is used for the concatenation appearing in the Global LEI Index.
 Starting with the LEI-CDF 2.1, RR-CDF 1.0 and RepEx 1.0, there are no more 'File' or 'Source' checks, as the schemas will enforce strict compliance.
 Some previous checks that were classified as 'Representation' have been deprecated, as the relevant schemas will now strictly validate these fields.
+At the same time, new 'Representation' checks have been added, which require ELF and RA information to be populated within the expected rules.

-'Checks' (as used throughout this document) then apply to mandatory and optional elements, format per element, plausibility checks like value ranges, relationships between elements of one record (Relation Checks between fields of one LEI record), as well as relationships and/or parent exceptions (for Level 2 data).
+'Checks' (as used throughout this document) then apply to mandatory and optional elements, format per element, plausibility checks like value ranges, relationships between elements of one record (Relation Checks between fields of one LEI record), as well as relationships and/or parent exceptions (for

+Level 2 data).
 These checks comprise the totality of the checks for data quality assessments file.